 I have been selling some metric tools (Proxxon) and actually using them too.
 I have discovered it is actually quite easy to work in either metric or SAE (inch) standards.
 There is no evil in either.
 I (almost) hate to admit I enjoy metric.

 Of course the U.S. general prejudice to metric stemmed from our indoctrination, from what I now view in retrospect, to be a very lame educational system of the time.
-Post WWII there was a push for… Continue reading
+Post WWII there was a push for the USA to go metric.
+The requirement was to teach young children to exactly convert through (then) seemingly complex formula… Continue reading

 It has taken me about 9 months to get to the user stage in the construction of the HB2.
 I have written a lot about this project.
 The HB2 has taken most of my available spare time from its conception to completion.
 For me it has all been worth the time and effort.

 I designed and built the machine at my own pace and schedule.
 I never forgot the construction is a hobby effort.
-The clock ticking was important but… Continue reading
+The clock ticking was important but never the driving force.
+I did set stage goals and was pleased with myself each time I completed one.
+The… Continue reading